This butter pound cake recipe is a classic, old fashioned cake recipe. If you are new to baking cakes, this is an excellent cake recipe to start with.

 - To make the buttercream frosting, place butter in a large bowl.
 Beat until creamy.

-- To decorate the cake, fill the cake layers with buttercream.
+- To decorate the cake, level the top of each cake and fill the cake layers with buttercream.
 Transfer remaining buttercream into a piping bag fitted with a star tip.
 Pipe small rosettes all over the top and sides of the cake.
 Decorate with the gold dragees.

 Notes